 Like the Softsoles, the Classic Mocs have super thin outsoles.
 This might present more of an issue than it does with the Softsoles.

 The Classic Mocs don’t have a pile interior that flexibly fills in the gap between the shoe’s collar and your foot.
 For me, the loose collar caused by the thin insole is fixed by simply tightening the laces.

-These are pretty bang-for-buck.
+These offer a lot of bang for your buck.
 They’re cheaper than the average real suede moc, and are fully worth the price.

 Pros and Cons

-Here are the Pros and Cons for the Minnetonka Classic Mocs.
+Here are the Pros and Cons of the Minnetonka Classic Mocs.

 They’re a versatile style that goes with most combinations, and they’re comfortable right out of the box.
 The suede is handsome and looks more expensive than it is.
 Relatedly, it’s definitely a more affordable moccasin, in general.

 The bendy rubber sole provides an athletic lightness in weight and is great on slippery and uneven surfaces.

 Super thin outsoles seem to be a style choice with Minnetonka.
 At times, this causes the collar to spread open as you move, which looks floppy.
 If you size down to prevent the collar looseness, you’ll be presented with an even thinner sole.